coderbeez/qwerty/README.md

 </p>

-**[Qwerty](http://coderbeez-qwerty.herokuapp.com/index)** *a website to assist coding students save notes and share links.
-Developed for Code Institute's Milestone 3: Data Centric Development.*
+**[Qwerty](http://coderbeez-qwerty.herokuapp.com/index)** *, a website to assist coding students save notes and share links, developed for Code Institute's data centric development milestone.*

 # UX

 Qwerty is a website developed to assist coding students studying HTML, CSS, JavaScript and Python languages for Code Institute’s Diploma in Full Stack Web Development.
 The site allows students to save notes and share links for each language.